 Nova Scotia is an ideal destination for maritime enthusiasts, foodies who love seafood, water sport adventurers, and photographers who can’t get enough shots of quaint seaside towns full of history.
-This province embraces old Scottish, English, and French traditions but has a unique and welcoming culture that’s all its own.
+This province embraces old Scottish, English, and French traditions but has a unique and welcoming culture that’s all it’s own.

 These are some of the most amazing places to visit in Nova Scotia to keep in mind as you start planning your trip!

-Cape Breton is a treasured destination in Nova Scotia for its bright blue lakes, luscious green landscapes, and location along the Atlantic Ocean.
+One of the most popular islands in Canada, Cape Breton is a treasured destination in Nova Scotia for its bright blue lakes, luscious green landscapes, and location along the Atlantic Ocean.
 The vibrant Gaelic and Acadian cultures are evident on this island that’s part of the Nova Scotia province.
 The island is divided into four counties and is famous for its traditional fiddle music, which is played frequently at concerts and performances, especially in Inverness County.
 Top sights to see while visiting this area include the Alexander Graham Bell National Historic Site in Baddeck, Ingonish Beach, Pleasant Bay, and the Cape Breton Highlands Bog.

 No trip to Nova Scotia would be complete without a stay in Lunenburg, which is a UNESCO World Heritage Site and beautiful small town.
 It’s located along the shores of Southern Nova Scotia and about an hour from Halifax.
 Lunenburg is uniquely marked by its pastel buildings and hilly landscape.
 It has a nice downtown area that’s great for browsing boutiques and artisan stores.

 Parrsboro is known as being home to the world’s highest tides, but there’s much more to this place than big waves.
-It’s an off-the-beaten path destination that’s been described by National Geographic as “the prettiest place, more than picturesque”, and “full of unusual things to see and do”.
+It’s an off-the-beaten-path destination that’s been described by National Geographic as “the prettiest place, more than picturesque”, and “full of unusual things to see and do”.
 This is a great place for geology enthusiasts because the Bay of Fundy has mineral specimens and fascinating rocks, not to mention the Parrsboro Rock and Mineral Shop Museum where the world’s smallest dinosaur footprint is on display.
 Adventure seekers will enjoy this place because of the great kayaking, parasailing, and hiking opportunities.